dkadev/macos-hardening/README.md

 https://web.archive.org/web/20170509011754/http://triviaware.com:80/macprocess/all
 https://www.heise.de/mac-and-i/artikel/Die-Systemprozesse-von-macOS-Sierra-3715619.html?seite=all

+## Disable services

+    bash disable.sh

+Just mv .plist files to .plistbak (RENAMING)

 ## macOS-home-call-drop

 Simple shell script to fix macOS privacy issues and remove mostly useless macOS calls to Cupertino.
 Edit **config.sh** to choose which services you want to disable.
 Most of them are described, uncomment to let script disable it.

 ### Usage
 MacOS High Sierra and up, requires that SIP is disabled.